gvwilson/thirdbit/src/fiction/santas/index.md

 He brought up his ax
 just in time for the next shot to bounce off its shiny blade.

-"Where's the chimney?"
+"Where's the wherever?"
 Santa Hood demanded as the mummy caught up with them.

 "Right…
 in front…